 Well, for once, it isn’t raining in Ireland.
 It’s snowing!
 A new layer of complication and self-reflection and the message that each one of us is Blessed.

 I am now over 75% the way through my chemotherapy (Mvac), and this coming Monday and Tuesday will take rounds 7/8 which by the grace of God will complete my journey, and I will start the road back to full health.

-Thursday the 15th I will rescan and again the doctors will hold all the card on how it plays out.
+Thursday the 15th I will rescan, and again the doctors will hold all the card on how it plays out.
 This terrifies me and motivates all at the same time.
-I’ve learned that as physical as cancer is, the game is ultimately played and won in the mind.
+I’ve learned that as physical as cancer is, the game is ultimately played and won in mind.

 Letting go of the constant thoughts running through our heads opens up the gateway to our true being.

 I have one outcome in my set in my mind!
-Can you take a guess at what that is?
+Can you guess what that is?

 Is this hope?
 Is this just a fantasy?
 But how do you hope without fantasy?
 I’ve been thinking about that lately, trying to find hope without denial.
 Denial of my health symptoms is what made me ignore my serious health issues for a long time before I was diagnosed with cancer.
 But hope is what keeps me in the positive mental state enough to keep going.

 How do I hope with honesty towards myself?
 I have been carefully checking my heart over this process to make sure I’m staying balanced, and the last two weeks have been making hope come alive in my heart.
 Hope is concrete, reality.
 Fantasy is all in your head.

 And lately, my reality has been both terrible and beautiful at the same time.